SFDC-Assets/LWRLowBandwidthLWCs/README.md

 ![lwrcontactlvload](images/lwr1.png)

-From both test cases you can see that ~4.2 MB of data had been saved from transfer in each of the LWR cases, allowing a faster load time on each of the LWR pages and cutting down the entire page load time by a massive 5-6 minutes in both cases.
+From both test cases you can see that ~4.2 MB of data had been saved from transfer in each of the LWR cases, allowing a massive 5-6 minutes to be shaved off of the total page loading times in both cases.

 ## Flow Setup